helium/HIP/0018-oracle-arb-fix.md

     * the oracle price has not changed again
     * the DC reward pool has not been maxed out

- 	⇒ the colluding gateway is awarded 1,100 HNT
+ 	⇒ the colluding gateway is awarded 1,100 HNT at the next epoch payout

 # Example